 Children at our academy will be able to talk freely to any member of staff at our academy if they are worried or concerned about something.
+All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our academy plays a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.